ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

                 path: doc/_build/html
                 retention-days: 7

-This will allow anyone creating pull requests to download documentation build artifacts as a convenient zip and to open the documentation by opening ``index.html``.
+This allows anyone creating pull requests to download documentation build artifacts as a convenient zip and to open the documentation by opening ``index.html``.